kbjiang/02_study/01-Course-study/Probability-and-Statistics/mit1805-2022/Note.md

 	1. use of quantile and critical value
 	2. former is more accurate.
 See R Studio 10, problem 1.

+## Class 26: Linear regression
+1. *Linear regression* can fit polynomials as well
+	1. the "linear" part means the *linear algebraic equations* for the unknown parameters
+	2. it's called *simple linear regression* when fitting a line
+2. regression to the mean
+	1. Response variable $y$ will tend to be 'closer' to (i.e., regress to) its mean than the predictor variable $x$ is to tis mean.

 ## References